Search engine marketing: Google's market dominance

+In 2025, Google began integrating paid advertisements directly into its AI Overviews feature, which generates AI-produced summaries at the top of search results pages.
+At Google Marketing Live in May 2025, the company announced that Search and Shopping ads within AI Overviews would roll out to desktop users in the United States, with global expansion planned later in the year.
+Research published in December 2025 found that ads alongside AI Overviews had grown from appearing on approximately 3% of AI Overview search results pages in January 2025 to roughly 40% by November 2025.

 History

 As the number of sites on the Web increased in the mid-to-late 1990s, search engines started appearing to help people find information quickly.
 Search engines developed business models to finance their services, such as pay per click programs offered by Open Text in 1996 and then Goto.com in 1998.
 Goto.com later changed its name to Overture in 2001, was purchased by Yahoo! in 2003, and now offers paid search opportunities for advertisers through Yahoo!
 Search Marketing.
 Google also began to offer advertisements on search results pages in 2000 through the Google AdWords program.
 By 2007, pay-per-click programs proved to be primary moneymakers for search engines.
 In a market dominated by Google, in 2009 Yahoo! and Microsoft announced the intention to forge an alliance.
 The Yahoo! & Microsoft Search Alliance eventually received approval from regulators in the US and Europe in February 2010.

 Search engine optimization consultants expanded their offerings to help businesses learn about and use the advertising opportunities offered by search engines, and new agencies focusing primarily upon marketing and advertising through search engines emerged.
 The term "search engine marketing" was popularized by Danny Sullivan in 2001 to cover the spectrum of activities involved in performing SEO, managing paid listings at the search engines, submitting sites to directories, and developing online marketing strategies for businesses, organizations, and individuals.